YosysHQ/yosys/docs/source/yosys_internals/techmap.rst

 available in the target architecture.

 Technology mapping is often performed in two phases.
-In the first phase RTL cells are mapped to an internal library of single-bit cells (see :numref:`Sec.
+In the first phase RTL cells are mapped to an internal library of single-bit cells (see :ref:`sec:celllib_gates`).
-%s <sec:celllib_gates>`).
 In the second phase this netlist of internal gate types is transformed to a netlist of gates from the target technology library.

 When the target architecture provides coarse-grain cells (such as block ram or